-Reconciling Ethics and Values of Different Countries for Business Interactions
+Seven Proven Ways of Reconciling Diverse Values and Ethics of Different Countries for Effective Business Interactions

 Many marketers may understand business ethical standards existing their own countries.
 However, such a standard may lead to an ethical conflict when such marketers venture into foreign markets.
 As these marketers enter other foreign markets, the potential for ethical conflicts rises.
 Reducing such a potential necessitates knowledge.
 An understanding of the history and nature of other cultures is essential in providing an insight regarding the the basis of their ethical systems.
 The expectations and ethics within cultures influence most business transactions.
 It is a crucial aspect for marketers to understand the expectations and ethics within cultures that may influence their business transactions.
 An understanding of the cultural basis for ethical behaviour in various countries may arm marketers with the necessary knowledge required in succeeding across the multi cultural businesses.
 Implementation of such knowledge with a clear sequence of managerial guidelines may actualise the value of such an understanding (Fisher, 2013, 2).